-- (1) Effective January 1, 2018, upon adoption of new guidance, all unrealized gains (losses) on investments are included in the condensed consolidated statement of comprehensive income.
-The accumulated other comprehensive income balance as of December 31, 2017, was reclassified to retained earnings on January 1, 2018. - This primarily represents the amortization of actuarial losses that were included in net periodic benefit cost and recorded in operating income and other actuarial adjustments.
+(1) Effective January 1, 2018, upon adoption of new guidance, all unrealized gains (losses) on investments are included in the condensed consolidated statement of comprehensive income.
+The accumulated other comprehensive income balance as of December 31, 2017, was reclassified to retained earnings on January 1, 2018.

+(2) This primarily represents the amortization of actuarial losses that were included in net periodic benefit cost and recorded in operating income and other actuarial adjustments.
 See Note 7 to the condensed consolidated financial statements for further discussion.
 The components of accumulated other comprehensive loss, net of related taxes, are as follows:

-June 30, De cember 31,
+Sep tember 29, Dee cember 31,

 (Millions of dollars) 2018 2017

-Cumulative foreign currency translation adjustment \$ (324) \$ (297)
+Cumulative foreign currency translation adjustment \$ (349) \$ (297)

 Unrealized gain on investments 7

-Unrecognized pension cost (66) (64)
+Unrecognized pension cost (65) (64)

-Total accumulated other comprehensive loss \$ (390) \$ (354)
+Total accumulated other comprehensive loss \$ (414) \$ (354)

 The foreign currency translation adjustment primarily represents the effect of the Argentine peso currency exchange fluctuation on the net assets of the Sugar segment.
-During the three and six month periods of 2018, Seaboard recognized \$18 million and \$29 million, respectively, of other comprehensive loss related to the devaluation of the Argentine peso.
+Argentina was determined by management to be a highly inflationary economy in the second quarter of 2018, and as a result, the Sugar segment's functional currency is the U.S. dollar effective in the third quarter of 2018 until the economic environment stabilizes.
+See Note 1 to the condensed consolidated financial statements for further discussion of this determination and its impact.
 Management cannot predict the volatility in the currency exchange rate.
-Argentina was determined by management to be a highly inflationary economy in the second quarter of 2018, and as a result, the Sugar segment's functional currency will be U.S. dollars effective in the third quarter of 2018 until the economic environment stabilizes.
-See Note 1 to the condensed consolidated financial statements for further discussion of this determination and its impact.

-For the six month period ended June 30, 2018, less than \$1 million of income taxes for the cumulative foreign currency translation adjustment was recorded because substantially all of the adjustment related to foreign subsidiaries for which no tax benefit was recorded.
+For the nine month period ended September 29, 2018, less than \$1 million of income taxes for the cumulative foreign currency translation adjustment was recorded because substantially all of the adjustment related to foreign subsidiaries for which no tax benefit was recorded.
 See Note 5 for discussion of the election to change the tax status of a wholly-owned subsidiary from a partnership to a corporation.
-At July 1, 2017, income taxes for the cumulative foreign currency translation adjustment was recorded using a 35% effective tax rate except for \$89 million related to certain subsidiaries for which no tax benefit was recorded.
-At June 30, 2018 and July 1, 2017, income taxes for the cumulative unrecognized pension cost were recorded using an effective tax rate of 26% and 39%, respectively, except for unrecognized pension cost of \$22 million and \$19 million, respectively, related to employees at certain subsidiaries for which no tax benefit was recorded.
+At September 30, 2017, income taxes for the cumulative foreign currency translation adjustment was recorded using a 35% effective tax rate except for \$88 million related to certain subsidiaries for which no tax benefit was recorded.
+At September 29, 2018 and September 30, 2017, income taxes for the cumulative unrecognized pension cost were recorded using an effective tax rate of 26% and 39%, respectively, except for unrecognized pension cost of \$23 million, respectively, related to employees at certain subsidiaries for which no tax benefit was recorded.